 Human Outside, Alien Inside: fairly subtle for the most part, but Michael's reaction to alcohol, where he had electrical lines running through his body and every sense in overdrive, was one of the more obvious cases.

-Actually, he would look exactly like his human donor, not Zan the king.
-The Hybrid Chronicles arc covered this up with Michael finding his family's donor, who were shocked at how similar Michael was to their father/grandfather.
+Identical Grandson: The Hybrid Chronicles arc covered this up with Michael finding his human family's donor, who were shocked at how similar Michael was to their father/grandfather.
 Of course he was the guy's clone.

 Touched by Vorlons: Every humans whom Max brings back to life gains powers similar to the hybrids.
 It is not clear if they become half-alien themselves or just become as evolved as them.
 (See Evolutionary Levels above)